danvergara/dblab/docs/index.md

 {==

 The above comment is deprecated and CGO is not needed anymore.
-There will be a single binary capable to deal with all supported clients.
+There will be a single binary capable of dealing with all supported clients.

 ==}

 ### Homebrew installation

-It works with Linux too.
+It works with Linux, too.

 ```{ .sh .copy }
 brew install --cask danvergara/tools/dblab